2 Arrested in Connection to Slaying of San Diego Security Guard

-San Diego police have taken two people into custody for their alleged involvement in the shooting death of Alpha Project security guard Ernest "Ernie" Buchanan just before the new year.
+Two people are in custody for their alleged involvement in the fatal shooting of Alpha Project security guard Ernest "Ernie" Buchanan.
+One of those suspects appeared in court Wednesday where his bail was set at $10 million.

-Ernie Buchanan, 44, was on the clock Dec.
-28 outside of the nonprofit Alpha Project’s temporary homeless shelter on Imperial Avenue when shots rang out at around 7:30 p.m.
+Buchanan, 44, was on the clock Dec.
+28 outside of an Alpha Project temporary homeless shelter on Imperial Avenue when shots rang out at around 7:30 p.m.

-Police found the father of six with several gunshot wounds and he was pronounced dead at the hospital shortly after, according to the San Diego Police Department.
-SDPD did not immediately release a motive for the attack and did not consider it connected to the Alpha Project.
+Police found the father of six with several gunshot wounds and he died shortly after, according to the San Diego Police Department.
+SDPD did not immediately release a motive for the attack but did rule out a connection to the Alpha Project.

-Evidence gathered in the investigation included surveillance footage from the city's camera-equipped Smart Street Lights, which provided images so clear that SDPD was able to identify two male suspects -- 47-year-old Floyd Garrett and 40-year-old Johnny Hill.
-Their arrests were announced Tuesday.
+Footage from video surveillance and smart street lights led to the identification of 47-year-old Floyd Garrett and 40-year-old Johnny Hill as the suspects.
+Preliminary evidence, items from the scene, also matched Hill's DNA, Deputy District Attorney Matthew Carberry said.

+Video evidence showed the two arrive together and wait for Buchanan to arrive outside the shelter, Carberry said.
+They shot Buchanan down in the middle of the street using two separate caliber firearms, only described as handguns, and fled the scene, he added.

+“This sounds like lying in wait to me," Judge Joseph Brannigan said.

+Hill was located in San Diego on Jan.
+7 and was arrested without incident, police said.
+In court on Tuesday, Hill was formally charged with murder, assault with a semi-automatic weapon, and felon in possession of a weapon.

+“Hill and Garrett are both members of a San Diego criminal street gang and have many ties to each other over the years.
+Hill has a lengthy criminal history, including a prior strike conviction for a gang-related assault in 2010 and 2012, a gun possession charge," Carberry said in court.

+Carberry had no comment on whether there was any relationship between Buchanan and the two suspects.

+After some deliberation, the judge set Hill's bail at $10 million, citing the prosecution's assertion that Hill committed a violent act on a city street, and was a flight risk and danger to the community.
+Carberry said Hill could face life in prison if convicted.

-Garrett was tracked to Phoenix, Arizona and was taken into custody Jan.
+Floyd Garrett was tracked to Phoenix, Arizona where he was taken into custody Jan.
 4 with the help of local authorities.
-He was in custody in Phoenix awaiting extradition to San Diego as of Jan.
-7, according to SDPD.

-Hill was located in San Diego Jan.
-7 and was arrested without incident, police said.
-He faces a murder charge in connection with Buchanan's death.

-SDPD did not offer any details regarding the relationship between Buchanan and his accused killers.
+A hearing on Jan.
+15 in Arizona will determine how his case proceeds, Carberry said.

-Alpha Project President Bob McElroy said he felt a sense of release when he heard about the arrests, and said he hopes it brings Buchanan's family peace and closure.
+Alpha Project President Bob McElroy said he felt a sense of relief when he heard about the arrests, and said he hopes it brings Buchanan's family peace and closure.

 Buchanan was immediately missed by his family, his friends, and the community he worked so hard to protect and uplift.

-"It's a senseless act that should have never happened,” Buchanan’s wife told NBC 7.
+"It's a senseless act that should have never happened,” Shelly Buchanan said of her late husband.

 The memory of Buchanan and his commitment to the community brought more than 100 loved ones to the Alpha Project shelter two days after his murder for a candlelight vigil.
 The crowd was so large that it spilled out onto Imperial Avenue, and the show of support meant everything to Shelley Buchanan.